Highlights

 The first owner, Colonel Pearson, modified the Cobra as an SCCA (Sports Car Club of America) Series A racing car.
 A full-width black roll bar, mounted behind the seats with two rearward braces through the rear bonnet, was fitted along with a bonnet air intake, custom oil cooler, Halbrand 7.2*5/9.5* wheels, white side exhausts and a 427 racing engine block.

-Most often used as number 51, it remained ‘Guardsman’ blue with ‘Pearson’ lettering just above and behind the side windows.
+Most often used under number 51, it remained 'Guardsman' blue with 'Pearson' lettering just above and behind the side windows.

 The car raced and took class wins at Hutchinson, Kansas and Castle Rock, Colorado (among others).
 In 1971, it was eliminated at the ARRC (with similar results in 1973 and 1974).

-Danny Donegan bought it at the end of 1989 and shipped it to Europe, where it was restored for 18 months, repainted in blue with stripes and a competition fuel cap.
+Danny Donegan bought it at the end of 1989 and shipped it to Europe where it was restored over 18 months, repainted blue with stripes and a competition fuel cap.

 Registered NAL 47E, it was then sold in Europe in 1993 to Frank Syner.
 He presented it at the Cosy auction at Silverstone, where Charles Howard bought it.